FAQ

 • It’s free!

-• No, we try to absorb as many people as possible.
+• There is no limit on applicants each year and we try to support as many people as possible.

 • If you are working in the games industry, or are games adjacent, then yes we are more than happy to have you onboard!
 We’re always looking for more people who can fill in the mentoring roles of QA, translation and localisation, voice acting, motion capture, presenters, video producers, journalists, marketing and PR, community management, anything e-sports, studio management, and everything in between.
 Video games are made not just by developers, but by all sorts of disciplines!